Operation Bloodstone

-Operation Bloodstone was a covert operation whereby the Central Intelligence Agency (CIA) sought Nazis living in Soviet-controlled areas, to work undercover for U.S. intelligence inside the Soviet Union, Latin America, and Canada, as well as domestically within the United States.
+Operation Bloodstone was a covert operation whereby the Central Intelligence Agency (CIA) sought anti-communists (including former Nazis) living in Soviet-controlled areas, to work undercover for U.S. intelligence inside the Soviet Union, Latin America, and Canada, as well as domestically within the United States.
 The operation was highly secretive and required participants to undergo extensive training before deployment.

 History

 Background

 In the early days of the Cold War in 1947, the U.S. State Department became a central hub for influential policymakers and Cold War strategists.
 Frank Wisner, encouraged by Undersecretary Dean Acheson, took a position as the deputy head of the State Department's Office of Occupied Territories under Charles Saltzman, a former head of the New York Stock Exchange.
 Wisner also represented the State Department on the State-Army-Navy-Air Force Coordinating Committee (SANACC), which was tasked with developing psychological warfare strategies to counter Soviet influence.

 Wisner’s concerns were shaped by George Kennan's "Long Telegram," which warned of Soviet expansionism through subversion, propaganda, and intimidation rather than direct military conflict.
 The U.S. government feared that the Soviet Union was working to undermine Western societies by infiltrating political institutions, labor unions, and security forces.

 In the summer of 1947, Wisner visited displaced persons (DP) camps in Germany, which housed around 700,000 Eastern European refugees who had fled from Soviet advances during World War II.
 Many of these refugees, including Ukrainians, Poles, Czechs, and Hungarians, had fought against the Soviet Union and were strongly anti-communist.
 Wisner saw potential in recruiting and training them to act as a secret force capable of infiltrating communist territories.
 While some potential recruits had served in Nazi forces and possibly committed war crimes, Wisner believed that their shared opposition to communism outweighed these past actions.